The Difference Between Minimalism and Decluttering, and Why It Matters

 I don't think the decision to become a minimalist happens overnight.
 What occurs most often, and what happened for me, is that as you begin removing excess from your life, you gradually experience a shift in your thinking.

-• You notice how much more calm and inviting your home is, and how much easier it is to keep it that way when you have fewer belongings.
+- You notice that your home is calmer, more inviting, and easier to maintain when you have fewer belongings.

-• You stop comparing yourself with others and looking for things to buy when you unsubscribe and unfollow.
+- When you unsubscribe and unfollow, you stop comparing yourself with others and looking for things to buy.

-• You find it easier to prepare meals in your uncluttered kitchen, and you may even feel more health and energy as you eat more simple, natural foods.
+- You find it easier to prepare meals in your uncluttered kitchen, and you feel more health and energy as you eat simpler natural foods.

 Sooner or later, these moments of revelation help you realize that "less is more" isn't just a catchy phrase, but a true description of a better way of life.
 By keeping only the possessions and commitments that add value to your life, and removing the rest, you have opened yourself up to a lot of wonderful possibilities you couldn't see when your home and schedule were so crammed.